alamraiyan/in-quiz-questions/java/java-quiz.md

   }
 }
 ```
 - It will not compile because of line 4.
-- It will not compile because of line 3.
+- It will not compile because of line 3. ----Correct
 - 123
 - 1234